 Author: Sherrie Pace

-SALT LAKE CITY – The Utah Poison Control Center (UPCC) will join poison centers and poison prevention partners across the country in celebrating the 57th annual National Poison Prevention Week (NPPW), March 17-23, 2019.
-The week is dedicated to raising awareness about poisoning and highlighting ways to prevent it.
-During NPPW, UPCC wants to remind the public that while poisoning is the leading cause of unintentional injury death in the United States, many poisonings are preventable.
+SALT LAKE CITY – The Utah Poison Control Center (UPCC) will join poison centers and safety advocates across the country in celebrating National Poison Prevention Week (NPPW), March 19-25, 2023.
+The week is dedicated to raising awareness about poisoning and highlighting ways to prevent poison exposures.
+During NPPW, UPCC wants to remind the public that when poison happens, we’re here for you!

-and away from children.
-Keep these substances in their original, child-resistant
+- Practice safe storage.
+Always store medicines and hazardous products up and away from children.
+Keep them in their original, child-resistant containers.

-- Read and follow all labels and directions.
-Review medicine and product labels before
+- Read and follow directions.
+Review instructions on prescription and over-the-counter medicine and on all other product labels before using them.

 - Detect invisible threats.
 Have a working carbon monoxide detector in your home.

 The UPCC has a variety of poison prevention tools to help keep you and your family safe.
-Visit the UPCC website to access resources for all ages.
-Follow NPPW on social media at #PoisonHelp, #PreventPoison, and #NPPW19.
-Connect with UPCC on Facebook, Pinterest, Twitter and Instagram @utahpoison during NPPW and throughout the year for messages, alerts, and tips.
+Visit the UPCC website utahpoisoncontrol.org to access resources for all ages.
+Follow NPPW on social media at #NPPW23.
+Connect with UPCC on Facebook, YouTube, Pinterest, Twitter, TikTok and Instagram @utahpoison during NPPW and throughout the year for messages, alerts, and tips.

 The UPCC is a 24-hour resource for poison information, clinical toxicology consultation, and poison prevention education.
 The UPCC is a program of the State of Utah and is administratively housed in the University of Utah, College of Pharmacy.
 The UPCC is nationally certified as a regional poison control center.